Skip to main content

 Pharmacodynamics of SERMs in the Male HPG Axis

-The efficacy of SERMs in elevating serum testosterone is predicated on their antagonistic action at the alpha (ERα) subtype within the hypothalamus and pituitary gland.
+The efficacy of SERMs in elevating serum testosterone is predicated on their antagonistic action at the estrogen receptor alpha (ERα) subtype within the hypothalamus and pituitary gland.
 Estradiol exerts potent negative feedback on this axis, suppressing Gonadotropin-Releasing Hormone (GnRH) pulse generation from the hypothalamus and attenuating the sensitivity of pituitary gonadotrophs to GnRH.

 SERMs, such as enclomiphene, function as competitive antagonists at these specific receptor sites.
 By occupying the ERα, they preclude endogenous estradiol from binding and initiating the conformational changes necessary for signal transduction.